blueslow/ansible_tutorial/README.md

 # Part 08
 Reorganisation of playbook.
-The two playbooks, install_apache.yml and remove_apache are refactored.
+The two playbooks, install_apache.yml and remove_apache.yml are refactored.
 To get that to work the the inventory file is changed as well to contain variable assignments per host that is used in the playbooks.

 # Part 09
+Targeting specific nodes(hosts).
+Groupes of host is introduced in the inventory file.
+A site.yml file was created that have tasks to be executed by all hostsand groups of task to excecuted of only by the hosts that belonged to the specific group.
+The groups introduced was web_servers, file_servers and db_servers.

+Note the tasks in the hosts all section was changed to pre_task to ensure that this task is executed before the all other host section's tasks in the file.

+# Part 10
 To be continued...

-# Part 10

 # Part 11